 Certificate of Compliance Enforcement.

-If, at any time after the approval of an Application for Certificate of Compliance the Board obtains information or discovers that the UST System is not or was not in Full Compliance, the Board shall notify the Owner in writing.
+If, at any time after the approval of an Application for Certificate of Compliance the Board obtains information or discovers that the UST System is not or was not in Full Compliance, the Board shall notify the Owner.
 The Board may revoke the Certificate of Compliance until the UST System is restored to Full Compliance and may, at its discretion, postpone approval and payment or deny approval and payment for any Claims relating to a Response Action at the applicable Site listed on the Certificate of Compliance until the UST System is restored to Full Compliance.
 The Board shall note the date of the non-compliance.
 Within seven days of notification that the non-compliance has been corrected, the Board shall reinstate the Certificate of Compliance and may authorize approval or payment of any Claims or shall notify the Owner that the UST System is not in compliance.

 If the Certificate of Compliance is revoked, terminated, or expires, the Facility is not in Full Compliance and, at the discretion of the Board, any Claims arising from the Facility may or may not be reimbursed for those costs, expenses and obligations that are incurred, become due or were paid within the time period after revocation, termination or expiration.

-A Certificate of Compliance shall not expire on the expiration date if a Renewal of Certificate of Compliance for Dispensing Facilities is pending in the office of the Underground Storage Tank Program, at the address noted on the UST Program's web site.
+A Certificate of Compliance shall not expire on the expiration date if a Renewal of Certificate of Compliance for Dispensing Facilities is pending in the office of the Underground Storage Tank Program.

-Failure to Renew a Certificate of Compliance.
+Revocation of a Certificate of Compliance: Failure to Renew.

 A Certificate of Compliance shall be revoked for failure to renew.
-Before revoking the Certificate of Compliance, the Board shall notify the Owner in writing at the owner's address registered with MassDEP for the Registration of UST System.
-The Board shall forward two notices of revocation.
-The first notice shall be by United States Postal Service (USPS) Certified Mail, return receipt requested.
-The Owner will then have 60 days from the date of receipt of the first notice to submit a renewal application to the Board.
-The second notification shall also be sent USPS Certified Mail, return receipt requested, 30 days after the first notice is issued.
-Failure to submit a renewal within 60 days of receipt of the first notice shall result in revocation of the Certificate of Compliance.
+Before revoking the Certificate of Compliance, the Board shall notify the Owner of the pending revocation, by issuing a first notice, and 30 days later, a second notice.
+The Owner shall have 60 days from the date of the first notice to submit a renewal application to the Board.
+Failure to submit a renewal application within 60 days of the date of the first notice shall result in revocation of the Certificate of Compliance.

-If a Certificate of Compliance has been revoked the Owner or Operator may re-apply for a Certificate of Compliance according to 503 CMR 2.07(2)(a).
+If a Certificate of Compliance has been revoked for Failure to Renew, the Owner or Operator may re-apply for a Certificate of Compliance according to 503 CMR 2.07(2)(a).

-Revocation of a Certificate of Compliance.
+Revocation of a Certificate of Compliance: Other Circumstances.

-Certificate of Compliance may be revoked if the Board determines any of the following:
+In addition to the Revocation of a Certificate of Compliance for failure to renew, as set forth in 503 CMR 2.07(9), a Certificate of Compliance may also be revoked by the Board for the following reasons:

 failure to pay Annual Tank Fees and late penalties;